-GOVERNOR’S OFFICE NEWS RELEASE: State reaches agreement with United Public Workers union to proceed with Maui hospitals transitionPosted on Aug 12, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: State reaches agreement with United Public Workers union to proceed with Maui hospitals transitionPosted on Aug 12, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and Dayton Nakanelua, state director of the United Public Workers (UPW), announced they have signed a settlement agreement that will resolve UPW’s lawsuit and class grievance against the state.
 The union had sought to ensure that the collective bargaining agreement with the state was honored during the transition from state control to Maui Health System, a Kaiser Foundation Hospitals LLC (Kaiser).
 The transition can now move forward.

 “I am pleased that we were able to work with UPW to ensure that state workers at the Maui healthcare facilities are treated fairly during the transition process.
 These employees are providing top-notch care for the community, and this agreement acknowledges their dedication to their patients.
 The settlement provides certainty to the people of Maui County that they will continue to have access to high quality health care,” said Gov. Ige.

 “With this agreement, the governor has recognized and addressed the concerns of our members.
 He is honoring the process and the existing collective bargaining agreement,” said Mr. Nakanelua.

 The state and UPW will jointly ask the 9th Circuit Court of Appeals to lift its injunction and dismiss UPW’s lawsuit.
 Some key points of the agreement include: